killyvera/hotkeys/README.md

     python main.py
     ```
 2. Explore the system tray icon:
-    - Right-click on the system tray icon to access configuration options and "About".
+    - Right-click on the system tray icon to access Configuration Options and "About".
-    - Configure hotkeys and manage HTML snippets as needed.
+    - Configure hotkeys and manage Code snippets as needed.

 ## ⚙️ Configuration
-- **Initial Setup:** Customize HTML snippets and their associated hotkeys in the `snippets.json` file.
+- **Initial Setup:** Customize Code snippets and their associated hotkeys in the `snippets.json` file.
 - **System Tray Configuration:** Learn how menu options are configured in `tray_icon.py`.

 ## 🤝 Contribution